apache/celeborn/docs/developers/overview.md

 # Celeborn Architecture

-This article introduces high level Apache Celeborn™(Incubating) Architecture.
+This article introduces high level Apache Celeborn™ Architecture.
 For more detailed description of each module/process, please refer to dedicated articles.

 ## Why Celeborn